Skip to content

 Done.
 1 file created, 0 cross-boundary imports.

-When I build for clients, this philosophy is not an add-on.
-It is the foundation.
-Every project starts with architecture documentation that serves two audiences: the humans who will maintain the code, and the AI agents that will help them do it.
+When I build for clients, this is the foundation, not an add-on.
+Every project starts with architecture docs written for two audiences: the humans who maintain the code, and the AI agents that help them.

-This is the difference between using AI as a fancy autocomplete and using it as a real development partner.
-The architecture is the interface between human intent and machine execution.
+That is the difference between using AI as fancy autocomplete and using it as a real development partner.
+The architecture is the interface between intent and execution.
 Get it right, and everything downstream improves.

 Ready to build software that AI can actually work with?

-Let's talk about your project.
-I will show you how architecture-first development changes the game.
+Get in touch to discuss your project.
+I'll show you how architecture-first development changes the output across the lifecycle.